 The Court also took the opportunity to clarify that EU data protection authorities (DPAs) have a duty to take action.
 The Court highlighted that a DPA is “required to execute its responsibility for ensuring that the GDPR is fully enforced with all due diligence”.
 This includes assessing and, if necessary, suspending and prohibiting transfers of personal data to a third country where they believe that the SCCs are not being, or cannot be, complied with and where they assess them as being unsafe according to EU data protection requirements.

-* The European Data Protection Board (EDPB) issued a statement on 20 July that it will be looking further into what these additional safeguards or measures could consist of.
+* The European Data Protection Board (EDPB) issued Recommendations in June 2021 containing a long list (at Annex 2) of what these additional safeguards or measures could consist of.

 What was the Judgement on the Privacy Shield?

 In declaring the Privacy Shield invalid, the CJEU concluded that the Privacy Shield did not provide adequate protection of personal data in the US that is ‘essentially equivalent’ to that under the GPPR and EU law.
 The key reason behind this decision was the intrusive nature of the surveillance programmes undertaken by the US government and intelligence agencies allowed by Section 702 of FISA (Foreign Intelligence Surveillance Act) and Executive Order 12333 (which sanctions bulk collection of personal data not limited to information that is ‘strictly necessary’ and is, therefore, viewed as disproportionate under the GDPR).

 The CJEU also highlighted the lack of redress EU citizens have in the US under the Privacy Shield.
 This lack of redress had been flagged up previously by many privacy lawyers and the European Commission had set up the office of The Privacy Shield Ombudsman in response to these.
 However, its decisions were not binding on US intelligence services and its impartiality was widely questioned.